EvitaKnits/stitch-space/README.md

     -   Achievements: Completing such a large amount of work in one sprint.
     -   Progress: Created all of the front end pages and created all the models, views and endpoints for the API.
     -   Challenges: Switching between the front and back ends was difficult at times, as different languages and mindsets were required.
 Also, knowing how to break up the stories in this type of project.
 I cancelled a couple of existing user stories, and added 6 more to cover the creation and API integration of each model.
 I then worked on 6 stories at once, incrementally adding to each of them.
 This doesn't feel optimal.
     -   Action Next Sprint: The goal for the third sprint is to finish the whole project.
 I managed to set aside a lot of time for these two sprints to aim to finish by the end of September.
-This will involve integration of the front-end and the API, then the implementation of the final small pieces of functionality such as receiving notifications.
+This will involve integration of the frontend and the API, then the implementation of the final small pieces of functionality such as receiving notifications.

 ### Sprint Three: 23/09 to 29/09